-On the ADE7858/ADE7868/ADE7868, the total phase reactive powers are accumulated in the AVARHR, BVARHR, and CVARHR 32-bit signed registers.
-The fundamental phase reactive powers are accumulated in the AFVARHR, BFVARHR, and CFVARHR 32-bit signed registers.
+On the ADE7858A/ADE7868A/ADE7878A, the total phase reactive powers accumulate in the AVARHR, BVARHR, and CVARHR 32-bit signed registers.
+The fundamental phase reactive powers accumulate in the AFVARHR, BFVARHR, and CFVARHR 32-bit signed registers.
 The reactive energy register content can roll over to full-scale negative (0x80000000) and continue increasing in value when the reactive power is positive.
-Conversely, if the reactive power is negative, the energy register underflows to full-scale positive (0x7FFFFFFF) and continues to decrease in value.
+Conversely, when the reactive power is negative, the energy register underflows to full-scale positive (0x7FFFFFFF) and continues to decrease in value.

 Bit 2 (REHF) in the STATUS0 register is set when Bit 30 of one of the xVARHR registers changes, signifying one of these registers is half full.
-If the reactive power is positive, the var-hour register becomes half full when it increments from 0x3FFF FFFF to 0x4000 0000.
-If the reactive power is negative, the var-hour register becomes half full when it decrements from 0xC000 0000 to 0xBFFF FFFF.
-Analogously, Bit 3 (FREHF) in the STATUS0 register is set when Bit 30 of one of the xFVARHR registers changes, signifying one of these registers is half full.
+When the reactive power is positive, the var-hour register becomes half full when it increments from 0x3FFFFFFF to 0x40000000.
+When the reactive power is negative, the var-hour register becomes half full when it decrements from 0xC0000000 to 0xBFFFFFFF.
+Analogously, Bit 3 (FREHF) in the STATUS0 register is set when Bit 30 of one of the xFVARHR registers changes, signifying that one of these registers is half full.

 Setting Bits[3:2] in the MASK0 register enable the FREHF and REHF interrupts, respectively.
-If enabled, the $\overline{IRQ0}$ pin is set low and the status bit is set to 1 whenever one of the energy registers, xVARHR (for REHF interrupt) or xFVARHR (for FREHF interrupt), becomes half full.
-The status bit is cleared and the $\overline{IRQ0}$ pin is set to high by writing to the STATUS0 register with the corresponding bit set to 1.
+When enabled, the $\overline{IRQ0}$ pin is set low and the status bit is set to 1 whenever one of the energy registers, xVARHR (for REHF interrupt) or xFVARHR (for FREHF interrupt), becomes half full.
+Writing to the STATUS0 register with the corresponding bit set to 1 clears the status bit and sets the $\overline{IRQ0}$ pin to high.

-Setting Bit 6 (RSTREAD) of the LCYCMODE register enables a read-with-reset for all var-hour accumulation registers, that is, the registers are reset to 0 after a read operation.
+Setting Bit 6 (RSTREAD) of the LCYCMODE register enables a read with reset for all var-hour accumulation registers, that is, the registers are reset to 0 after a read operation.

-Figure 71.
+Figure 74.
 Total Reactive Energy Accumulation

-Integration Time Under A Steady Load
+Integration Time Under Steady Load

-The discrete time sample period (T) for the accumulation register is 125 $\mu$ s (8 kHz frequency).
+The discrete time sample period (T) for the accumulation register is 125 $\mu s$ (8 kHz frequency).
 With full-scale pure sinusoidal signals on the analog inputs and a 90° phase difference between the voltage and the current signal (the largest possible reactive power), the average word value representing the reactive power is PMAX = 33,516,139 = 0x1FF6A6B.
-If the VARTHR threshold is set at the PMAX level, this means the DSP generates a pulse that is added at the var-hour registers every 125 $\mu$ s.
+Setting the VARTHR threshold at the PMAX level means that the DSP generates a pulse that is added at the var-hour registers every 125 $\mu s$ .